geleto/cascador-ai/README.md

 2. Read a synopsis in the template from a file.
 3. Expand the synopsis into a story.
 4. Critique it.
-4. Translate both the story and the critique into a specified language.
+4. Translate the story into a specified language.

 Generating the critique and translating the story will run in parallel, as these are two independent operations, but both must wait for the story generation to complete first.